srkulkarni20/DevConnector_May/README.md

   * All developers profile existing in database can be accessed.

 Techonologies used:
-Server side : Node.js for api  and Express for routing Client Side : React framework with use of redux storage to exchange data between various react components.
+Server side : Node.js,javascript for server side REST api development and Express for routing Client Side : React framework with use of redux storage to exchange data between various react components.
 Database: MongoDb